-Departure place Saint-Paul-Trois-Chateaux hosted the Tour de France in 2012 for a stage to Cap d’Agde, where André Greipel outsprinted Peter Sagan and Thor Hushovd.
-A bunch sprint seems highly unlikely on today’s route to Mende.
-There is not much to gain for the GC guys, while the punchy arrival is too tough for fast finishers.
+Departure place Saint-Paul-Trois-Châteaux hosted the Tour de France in 2012 for a stage to Cap d’Agde, where André Greipel outsprinted Peter Sagan and Thor Hushovd.
+A bunch sprint seems highly unlikely at the end of today’s route to Mende.
+There is not much to gain for the GC guys, while the punchy finale is way too tough for fast finishers.

 Tour de France 2018 stage 14: Route maps, height profiles, and more

-Click on the images to zoom.
+Click on the images to zoom

 3D bird’s eye route